exratione/lambda-complex/README.md

-In a Lambda Complex application, this means the SQS queues that will be used to introduce data into the application: the new queues will have different identities, and this applications sending to them should be updated.
+In a Lambda Complex application, this means the SQS queues that will be used to introduce data into the application: the new queues will have different identities, and the applications sending to them should be updated.

 ### Configure the Coordinator Behavior